microsoft/coe-starter-kit/.github/ISSUE_TEMPLATE/alm-accelerator-for-advanced-makers-bug-report.md

 **Component (please tell us which part you are experiencing issues with):**

 - Version [e.g. 1.29]
-- Component [e.g. ALM Accelerator Canvas App]
+- Component [e.g. ALM Accelerator Canvas App, ALM Accelerator Pipelines, ALM Accelerator Custom Conenctor]

 **To Reproduce**
 Steps to reproduce the behavior: